Here’s how to get started with podcasting.

-In the first part of this series, we talked about the important thinking that goes into whether or not you should even bother with podcasting.
-If you’ve made up your mind to move forward, congratulations!
-Now it's time to start figuring out what exactly you need to get started.
+In the first part of this series, we talked about the decisions that go into whether or not you should start a podcast.
+If you’ve answered yes, it's now time to understand exactly what you're facing and the skills you'll need to be successful.

-Once the idea for your podcast starts to take shape, you move into the “Development” process.
-The first step here is answering the following questions as best as you can.
+Once the idea for your podcast starts to take shape, you move into the development process.
+The first step is to answer the following questions:

 What benefits do I get from creating this podcast?

-The best podcasts are where creator needs meet audience desires.
+The best podcasts are where the creator needs to meet audience desires.
 Know your needs.

 Who will listen to this podcast?

 What value will you offer to your listeners?
 Information.
 Education.
 Entertainment.
 Novelty.
 Access.
 Know what you can offer.

 What story am I telling and what’s the best way to tell it?

 As I mentioned above, this is really where the whole thing starts.